limegimlet/covid_dataviz/index.md

 {% raw %}<iframe width="100%" height="500" frameborder="0" scrolling="no" src="//plotly.com/~limegimlet/315.embed?showlink=false"></iframe>
 {% endraw %}

+For a daily breakdown by department, [check out these heatmaps](confined.md#elderly-incidence-rate--decreases){:target="_blank"}.

 ## ICU saturation increasing in nearly all departments

-By contrast, as of Nov 14 there are now _more_ departments where ICU occupancy by Covid patients (`rea%_dep`) is increasing than there were at the beginning of confinement.
+By contrast, there are now _more_ departments where ICU occupancy by Covid patients (`rea%_dep`) is increasing than there were at the beginning of confinement.

+However, since Nov 6 the proportion of increasing ICU saturation departments has begun to stabilize at least.

 {% raw %}<iframe width="100%" height="500" frameborder="0" scrolling="no" src="//plotly.com/~limegimlet/283.embed?showlink=false"></iframe>
 {% endraw %}

-**There is good news, however**: at the national level ICU occupancy has stablilized!
+For a daily breakdown by department, [check out these heatmaps](confined.md#icu-saturation--decreases){:target="_blank"}.

+You can also see this in image below of daily ICU occupancy numbers: since Nov 11 it has begun to plateau (the red horizontal line represents the total number of permanent ICU beds).

 ![flattening ICU](img/icu_flattening.png)

-For a daily breakdown by department, [check out these heatmaps](confined.md){:target="_blank"}.

 ## ICU saturation: is it shifting westwards?
 {:.no_toc}